gdtk-uq/gdtk/website/content/docs/getting-started/install-and-run-on-hpc.md

     qsub run-on-tinaroo.qsub

-## Raijin: NCI Cluster
+## Gadi: NCI Cluster

-*Hardware:* Fujitsu & Lenovo servers, Intel CPUs, mixed generation: older - 16 cores-per-node; newer 28 cores-per-node, InfiniBand interconnect
+*Hardware:* Fujitsu servers, Intel 'Cascade Lake' processors: 48 cores-per-node (two 24-core CPUs), 192 Gigabytes of RAM per node, HDR InfiniBand interconnect

-*Operating system:* CentOS Linux 6.9
+*Operating system:* Linux, CentOS 8

-*Queue system:* PBS
+*Queue system:* PBSPro

+### An example setup in `.bash_profile`
+Here, I include what I have added to the end of my `.bash_profile` file on gadi.
+It sets my environment up to compile and run Eilmer.
+Note also that I configure access to a locally installed version of the ldc2 compiler.

+    export DGD=${HOME}/dgdinst
+    append_path PATH ${DGD}/bin
+    append_path PATH ${HOME}/opt/ldc2/bin
+    append_path PYTHONPATH ${DGD}/lib

+    export DGD_LUA_PATH=$DGD/lib/?.lua
+    export DGD_LUA_CPATH=$DGD/lib/?.so

+    module load openmpi/4.0.2

 ### Compiling

+On gadi, you will need the ldc2 compiler installed locally.
-On raijin, you will only need to load the openmpi module.
-I have had success with the 1.8 version.
+In terms of modules, you only need to load the openmpi module.
+I have had success with the 4.0.2 version.

-    module load openmpi/1.8
+    module load openmpi/4.0.2

+As described for other systems, use the `install-transient-solvers.sh` script to get an optimised build of the distributed-memory (MPI) transient solver.

+    cd dgd/src/install-scripts
+    ./install-transient-solvers.sh

 ### Running

-Like the other large parallel clusters, you will need to use CPUs in multiples of 16 or 28 if you span multiple nodes.
+As is common on large cluster computers, you will need to request the entire node CPU resources if your job spans multiple nodes.
+On gadi, that means CPU request numbers are in multiples of 48.
-Here is a submit script where I've set up 16 MPI tasks for my job.
+Here is a submit script where I've set up 192 MPI tasks for my job.

     #!/bin/bash
     #PBS -N my-MPI-job
     #PBS -P dc7
     #PBS -l walltime=00:30:00
-    #PBS -l ncpus=16
+    #PBS -l ncpus=192
-    #PBS -l mem=8GB
+    #PBS -l mem=200GB
     #PBS -l wd
+    #PBS -l storage=scratch/dc7

     mpirun e4mpi --job=myJob --run > LOGFILE

+Jobs on gadi are submitted using `qsub`.

+Take note about the `storage` directive that appears in the submission script.
+It is strongly encouraged on gadi to set up your jobs in the `scratch` area associated with your project.
+On gadi, you need to request explicit access to the `scratch` area in your submission script so that filesystem is available to your job.
+The `storage` directive used to request that access.

 In the next example, I have set my job up to run in an oversubscribed mode.
-Here I have 80 MPI tasks but I'd like to use only 16 CPUs.
+Here I have 80 MPI tasks but I'd like to use only 48 CPUs.

     #!/bin/bash
     #PBS -N my-oversubscribed-MPI-job
     #PBS -P dc7
     #PBS -l walltime=00:30:00
-    #PBS -l ncpus=16
+    #PBS -l ncpus=48
-    #PBS -l mem=8GB
+    #PBS -l mem=50GB
     #PBS -l wd
+    #PBS -l storage=scratch/dc7

     mpirun --oversubscribe -n 80 e4mpi --job=myJob --run > LOGFILE-oversubscribed

-Jobs on raijin are submitted using `qsub`.

 ## NSCC Cluster in Singapore